liferay/liferay-docs/devGuide/en/chapters/08-mobile-sdk.markdown

 The Liferay Mobile SDK is compatible with Liferay Portal 6.2 and later, and it comes with the Liferay Android SDK and Liferay iOS SDK ready for you to download and use.
+The Liferay Mobile SDK is in Beta and is currently unsupported.
 The mobile SDK's official [project page](https://www.liferay.com/community/liferay-projects/liferay-mobile-sdk/overview) gives you access to the SDK releases to download, provides the latest SDK news, and has forums for you to engage in mobile app development discussions.